lukaszgawel/Patients/Readme.md

 # Patients project

-To run it with docker following command needs to be executed: `docker-compose up`
+Simple web application to store patient data (name) into RDBMS.

+Technologies used in the project:

+- React,
+- Tailwind,
+- Java,
+- Spring Boot,
+- H2 database,
+- Docker

+To run the project with only one command:

+`docker-compose up` (from root project directory)